Do you have a home theater in your living room, or are you planning to?

 You'll see numbers like 2.1, 5.1, 7.1, and beyond when looking at, researching products for your home theater, and deciding which of these setups you want is a good place to start.
 You will want to start with a receiver or a soundbar and work your way outwards.
 How many main speakers do you want?
 Do you want an amplifier?
 How about surround sound speakers?

-An all-in-one home theater system is a great choice for any home theater, and it’s much easier to make a decision, versus many components that make up a custom system.
-Wireless home theater systems are a great choice for living rooms because they are clutter-free, but there are some really great, sleek systems with wires that can be strategically hidden.
+An all-in-one home theater system is a great choice for any home theater, and it's much easier to make a decision, versus many components that make up a custom system.
+Wireless home theater systems are a great choice for living rooms because they are clutter-free, but there are some really great, sleek systems with wires that can be strategically hidden but be sure you don't make some of the more common mistakes when running wires as we talked about in our guide.

 Soundbars are a popular, sleek choice for living rooms.
 You can buy a soundbar home theater system package, which includes additional components, or you can buy a standalone soundbar, where you have to purchase additional components separately.